specklesystems/speckle-docs/viewer/rendering-pipeline-api/README.md

 # Introduction

-The viewer features a completely customisable rendering pipeline based on core three.js functionality, but **not** on it's default `EffectComposer` approach.
+The viewer features a completely customisable rendering pipeline.
+Pipelines are composed of passes that take turns in order to render either to the screen, either to textures.

 ### <h3>Stock Pipelines</h3>